LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Introduction

+To overcome this gap, we suggest that a latent domain~\citep{lsgm, ldm} is essential to train effective diffusion models for complex molecule generation tasks.
+Moreover, beyond the limitation of the previous works~\citep{diff_mol_graph_latent} that mainly focused on resolving the discreteness with naive reconstruction loss (Figure~\ref{figure1}-(b)), we report that a latent encoder extracting rich and refined information about the molecule structure can further improve the generative model performance (Figure~\ref{figure1}-(c)).
+Specifically, we design a novel Latent Diffusion Molecular generative model (LDMol) for text-conditioned molecule generation, trained on the latent space of the separately pre-trained molecule encoder.
+By preparing an encoder to provide a chemically useful and interpretable feature space, our model can more easily connect the molecule data with the highly complicated condition of natural text.
+In the process, we suggest a novel contrastive encoder training strategy by minimizing mutual information between positive SMILES pairs to encode a unique structural characteristic.

+Extensive experimental results show that LDMol can outperform many state-of-the-art autoregressive models and generate valid SMILES that meet the input text condition.
+Considering SMILES as a variation of text data, we report one of the first diffusion models that successfully surpassed autoregressive models in textual data generation.
+This may suggest the possibility of improving existing diffusion models~\citep{textldm} for natural language through careful design of the latent space. {Furthermore, LDMol can leverage the learned score function and be applied to several multi-modal downstream tasks such as molecule-to-text retrieval and text-guided molecule editing, without additional task-specific training.} We summarize the contribution of this work as follows:

-\begin{itemize} \item We propose a latent diffusion model LDMol for text-conditioned molecule generation to generate more valid molecules that are better aligned to the text condition.
-This approach demonstrates the potential of generative models for chemical entities in a latent space. \item We report the importance of preparing a chemically informative latent space for the molecule latent diffusion model, and suggest a novel contrastive learning method to train an encoder that captures the molecular structural similarity. \item LDMol outperforms the text-to-molecule generation baselines, and its modeled conditional distribution allows LDMol to retain the advanced attributes of diffusion models including various applications like molecule-to-text retrieval and text-driven molecule editing. \end{itemize}
+\begin{itemize} \item We propose a latent diffusion model LDMol for text-conditioned molecule generation to generate valid molecules that are better aligned to the text condition.
+This approach demonstrates the potential of generative models for chemical entities in a latent space. \item We report the importance of preparing a chemically informative latent space for the molecule latent diffusion model, and suggest a novel contrastive learning method to train an encoder that captures the molecular structural characteristic. \item LDMol outperforms the text-to-molecule generation baselines, and its modeled conditional score function enables the advanced attributes of diffusion models including various applications like molecule-to-text retrieval and text-guided molecule editing. \end{itemize}